 Serious unexpected suspected adverse reaction (SUSAR) reporting

-Reporting of serious unexpected suspected adverse reactions (SUSARs) is conducted in accordance with the Directive 2001/20/EC and the Cabinet of Ministers Regulation No. 289 of 23 March 2010 “Regulations Regarding the Procedures for Conduct of Clinical Trials and Non-interventional Trials of Medicinal Products, Labelling of Investigational Medicinal Products and the Procedures for Assessment of Conformity of Clinical Trial of Medicinal Products with the Requirements of Good Clinical Practice”, as well as in accordance with the Communication from the Commission — Detailed guidance on the collection, verification and presentation of adverse event/reaction reports arising from clinical trials on medicinal products for human use (“CT-3”) (2011/C 172/01).
+Suspected unexpected serious adverse reactions (SUSAR) are reported in accordance with Regulation (EU) 536/2014 and during transition period also in accordance with Directive 2001/20/EC, and Cabinet of Ministers Regulation No. 289 of 23 March 2010 “Regulations Regarding the Procedures for Conduct of Clinical Trials and Non-interventional Trials of Medicinal Products, Labelling of Investigational Medicinal Products and the Procedures for Assessment of Conformity of Clinical Trial of Medicinal Products with the Requirements of Good Clinical Practice”, as well as in accordance with European Commission guidelines “Detailed guidance on the collection, verification and presentation of adverse event/reaction reports arising from clinical trials on medicinal products for human use” (“CT-3”) (2011/C 172/01).

-Contact information for communication regarding SUSAR reporting:
+Contact information regarding SUSAR reporting:

 Clinical trial sponsor must submit an updated investigational medicinal product safety report (Annual Safety Report) once a year starting from approval date and no later than within 60 days of the deadline laid down in the protocol.
 The report must contain updated information regarding all SUSARs observed during the year of review and possibly caused by investigational medicinal product, as well as a summary regarding safety of trial subjects during clinical trial.
 If clinical trial duration is less than one year, the safety report may be submitted together with the notification of completion of clinical trial.